baltimorecounty/baltimorecountymd.gov-assets/README.md

 ##Building Files for Distribution
 ###Setup
-You will need to do these steps the first time you setup the project
+You will need to do these steps the first time you setup the project.

 1. [Clone this repository](https://help.github.com/articles/working-with-repositories/)
 2. Install [Node](https://nodejs.org/download/)